Paleobiogeochemistry/reshaping/README.md

 ## Run reshape python codes (Generation of output file)

-1) Install Python (recommendable last edition) https://www.python.org/
+1) Install Python (recommended latest version) https://www.python.org/
 2) Check reshape codes 1, 2, 3 (attached)
-3) Create in your PC a single folder where you add all imput files: index, siamrad core sites, siamradven core sites, surface sediments siamrad core sites (only one file per list), bottom water d13C and d18O (if are available)
+3) Create on your PC a single folder where you add all input files: index, siamrad core sites, siamradven core sites, surface sediments siamrad core sites (only one file per list), bottom water d13C and d18O (if available)
 4) Run the code in your terminal or Spider console

 ## Data management and script developers